 The Food and Drug Administration (FDA) and Federal Trade Commission (FTC) have launched their latest attack on e-cigarettes, and particularly targeting product labeling to prevent injuries and fatalities among young children.
 E-cigarette companies are being urged to stop packaging and advertising e-liquids in ways that attract children.

 Let’s admit it: some of those tobacco and nicotine products do look like snacks for children, which is major a major misbranding issue that poses a huge threat to the safety of young children.

-Our Sherman Oaks product liability attorney at the Mancini & Associates Professional Law Corporation explains that using labels that look like children’s food and drink products when packaging, advertising, and selling tobacco and nicotine products is a violation of the Federal Food, Drug, and Cosmetic Act.
+Our Sherman Oaks defective product attorney at the Mancini & Associates explains that using labels that look like children’s food and drink products when packaging, advertising, and selling tobacco and nicotine products is a violation of the Federal Food, Drug, and Cosmetic Act.

 The FTC also argues in its letter warning e-cigarette companies about the unlawful labeling of their products that unfair and deceptive marketing techniques are prohibited by California law.

 The fact that e-liquids have a similar scent to child-friendly foods and snacks such as candies, cookies, and juices makes it even more dangerous, says our product liability attorney in Sherman Oaks.
 While it is doubtful that stores selling these nicotine and tobacco products would sell them to underage children, there is a high risk of young children consuming these products if somebody else bought it and it is within a child’s reach at home (if their parents, siblings or others bought it).

 Consuming nicotine and tobacco products, which are packaged to resemble kid-friendly food and drink products, poses major health risks for children.
 Consuming e-liquids by children can be very dangerous as kids have a greater risk of harm from consuming these products, even in a very small dosage.